muhammad-tamim/JavaScript-notes/README.md

 - Polymorphism → Lets objects behave differently while sharing the same interface.

 ### Encapsulation:
-Encapsulation (in js) is the practice of hiding the internal state (properties) of an object using private fields (#), and providing controlled access through methods or getters/setters.
+Encapsulation (in js) is the process of hiding the internal state (properties) of an object using private fields (#), and providing controlled access through methods or getters/setters.
 This protects the object’s data and prevents unintended modifications.

 Note:
 - Private fileds Properties cannot be accessed outside the class and it Declared using #